 Introduction It is a requirement for each person to complete a work place examination to identify hazards in the work place.
 Before you start working, take this opportunity to inspect your area.
-Remember that the hazard that you walk past is the hazard you are willing to accept.
+Remember that the hazard that you walk 011 past is the hazard you are willing to accept.
 Objective In teams, analyze the provided poster and, utilizing the provided work place examination stickers, attach the sticker to the poster in areas you would inspect during a workplace examination.
+Complete site specific would inspect during a workplace examination.
 Complete site specific workplace examination form and prepare to discuss your findings with the class.
-Target Audience Individual (1) (min/max - circle) Pairs (2) (IIIII/IIIdx - CIICIC) Small-Group (3/5) Large-Group (6/10) Full-Group (Dependent on class size) Stong Steps 1.
+Target Audience Individual (1) (min/max - circle) Pairs (2) Small-Group (3/5) Large-Group (6/10) Full-Group (Dependent on class size) Steps 1.
 Divide class into groups of 2 to 6.
 2. Assign each group a poster and work place examination stickers.
 3. Provide students with their objective.
 4. Gather within your group to discuss all possible corrective actions and controls relating to the hierarchy of controls.
 5. Upon completion, the group will notify the instructor that they have completed the workplace examination form and discussion.
 6. The group will then present their findings to the class.
 7. Closure: Regroup the class and discuss the importance of performing the workplace examination, and following up on corrective actions utilizing the hierarchy controls to recommend the most effective method for preventing an incident.
 Materials 1.
 Workplace posters and workplace examination stickers.
 2. Site specific workplace examination form.
 3. Tape 4.
 Tacky to stick examination symbol to poster.
-Approximate Cost= \$25.00 (price may vary depending on printing cost) Set-Up • Tape poster to wall.
-Recommendations • Provide symbol and tacky.
+Approximate Cost= \$25.00 (price may vary depending on printing cost) Set-Up Tape poster to wall.
+Recommendations Provide symbol and tacky.
+110 the symbol and tacky.
 Approximate Preparation Time- 5 minutes Approx. Timing 30 minutes Instructor Notes Acquire posters from MTI or develop site specific posters with MTI Health and Safety Department assistance and approval.
 This is a good activity for a final course project.